tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/诊断优化/实时会话_intl_en.md

 You can use the real-time session feature of DBbrain to view the real-time session information of your instance, including performance monitoring, connection monitoring, running thread monitoring, SQL throttling, and hotspot update protection.
 This document describes how to use the real-time session feature.

->?Currently, real-time session is supported only for TencentDB for MySQL (excluding the Basic Edition).
+>?Currently, real-time session is supported for TencentDB for MySQL (excluding the Basic Edition) and TencentDB for CynosDB (compatible with MySQL).
+However, SQL throttling and hotspot update protection are supported only for TencentDB for MySQL (excluding the Basic Edition).

 ## Performance and Connection Monitoring